r09491/poorscrum/README.md

 The tools do not work with pptx files from _libre office_!

 The tools is tested under Linux only!

+The Scrum Master is not a tester, the tools are not tested.

 ## TODO